analytech-solutions/CBinding.jl/README.md

 These kinds of situations can be handled with combinations of the following string macro suffixes.

 - `d` - defer conversion of the C code block; successive blocks marked with `d` will keep deferring until a block without it (its options will be used for processing the deferred blocks)
+- `f` - don't create bindings for `extern` functions
 - `i` - also parse implicitly included headers that are related (in the same directory or subdirectories of it) to explicitly included headers
 - `j` - also define bindings with Julian names (name collisions likely)
+- `m` - skip conversion of C macros
+- `n` - show warnings for macros or inline functions that must be skipped
 - `p` - mark the C code as "private" content that will not be exported
 - `q` - quietly parse the block of C code, suppressing any compiler messages
 - `r` - the C code is only a reference to something in C-land and bindings are not to be generated
-- `s` - skip creating bindings for this block of C code
+- `s` - skip processing of this block of C code
+- `t` - skip conversion of C types
 - `u` - leave this block of C code undocumented
+- `v` - don't create bindings for `extern` variables
+- `w` - create bindings for inline functions by using wrapper libraries (somewhat experimental)

 ```jl
 julia> c"""